mattinmir/Databases-Cw-2/README.md

 - run `nano cw2out.txt` to see results

-If you just want to type sql queries into the live shell, run `psql -h db.doc.ic.ac.uk -d family_history -U lab -W`
+If you just want to type sql queries into the live shell, run `psql -h db.doc.ic.ac.uk -d family_history -U lab -W` In the psql shell, when you are shown a faily large table, it will take you to a separate screen with just the table.
+To return to the shell hit `q`.